LumeMello/Discord-BOT/README.md

-# 🌸 Aika-chan: The Neo-Noir RPG & Music Bot
+# 🌸 Aika-chan: The RPG & Music Bot

 Aika is a specialized Discord assistant designed as a "tsundere older sister" persona.
 She serves a dual purpose: acting as an intelligent RPG game master/assistant and a high-performance music player.